spyros3160/fpga-quadcopter/README.md

 - PWM Channel 3
 - PWM Channel 4

-The four channels are intended to provide independent control signals for the four ESCs of the quadcopter..
+The four channels are intended to provide independent control signals for the four ESCs of the quadcopter.## IMU Controller

+An IMU controller was implemented in VHDL to interface with the ICM-42688-P through the SPI Master.

+The controller generates SPI register-read transactions according to the ICM-42688-P SPI protocol.

+### WHO_AM_I Verification

+The ICM-42688-P `WHO_AM_I` register was used as the first register-level verification test.

+- Register address: `0x75`
+- Expected value: `0x47`
+- SPI read command: `0xF5`
+- Dummy byte: `0x00`

+The transaction was successfully verified in ModelSim using a virtual ICM-42688-P device.

+Verified:

+- Register address transmission
+- SPI read command generation
+- 16-bit SPI transaction
+- Register data reception
+- `WHO_AM_I = 0x47`
+- Transfer completion

 ## PWM Verification